About Amelia Island Book Festival

-Our History - It was just 17 years ago that the late Don Parker and his wife Andrea and Joe and Joani Selement had a genius idea.
+In 2001, the late Don Parker and his wife Andrea, and Joe and Joani Selement, had a genius idea.
 Why not combine the lure of books with our spectacular location?
-As the idea caught on, they gathered supporters and founded a nonprofit organization to launch the first Amelia Book Island Festival in 2001.
-Leveraging partnerships and community support through fundraising events, the Festival continues to deliver on its promise to promote and celebrate the wonder of books while promoting literacy throughout the region and especially through the popular Authors in Schools program in Nassau County.
+As the idea caught on, they gathered supporters and founded a nonprofit organization to launch the first Amelia Book Island Festival.
+Leveraging partnerships and community support through fundraising events, the festival continues to promote and celebrate the wonder of books while promoting literacy throughout the region and especially through the popular Authors in Schools program in Nassau County.

 The Amelia Island Book Festival is a 501 (c) 3 nonprofit organization supported by the community through membership and donations.